r5d/fern/README.md

 # fern

 Media feed downloader.

-Work in progress.
+Depends on `youtube-dl` to download the media from the feed.

 ## building